 Symptoms can include:

-Symptoms of CNS depression were reported by people taking Diastat in clinical studies.
-Some symptoms (such as sleepiness) were more common compared to others (such as slowed breathing).
+Some people taking Diastat in clinical studies reported symptoms of CNS depression.
+Some symptoms (such as sleepiness) were more common than others (such as slowed breathing).

-CNS depression is more likely to occur if Diastat is misused* or used with other CNS depressants.† To lower your risk for this side effect:
+CNS depression is more likely to occur with misuse* of Diastat or if used with other CNS depressants.† To lower your risk for this side effect:

 If you have questions about CNS depression and Diastat, talk with your doctor or pharmacist.